sprunki-es/sprunki-incrediBox/README.md

 5. **Is it possible to save my mixes?**  Saving options might vary depending on the platform; typically, you can save locally or potentially via online accounts.
 6. **Does Sprunki InCrediBox have different levels or stages?** The game might feature progression through unlocking new sounds and characters.
 Check the game itself for details.
 7. **What inspired Sprunki InCrediBox?** It's inspired by the popular music game InCrediBox.
-8. **Where can I learn more about Spunky Games?**  Visit their official website: [https://spunky.games](https://spunky.games).
+8. **Where can I learn more about Spunky Games?**  Visit their official website: [spunky.games](https://spunky.games).
 9. **Is there a mobile app for Sprunki InCrediBox?**  While a dedicated app might not exist, you can access the game through your mobile browser.
 10. **Who developed Sprunki InCrediBox and how can I contact them?**  Developer information and contact details might be available on the game's website or related resources.
 You might also find related information on the [ESprunki Game](https://esprunki.com/) website.
 For a similar experience, check out [Sprunki Sprunbox](https://sprunkiretake.org/).

 ---

 Start creating your own Sprunky beats today!
-Play Sprunki InCrediBox now: [https://sprunkiy.com/](https://sprunkiy.com/)
+Play Sprunki InCrediBox now.